 T: Are those moments of objectivity incremental?
 Or do you try to set aside a chunk of time to do that?

 T: That terrifies me and I’m still not sure how best to navigate it.
 Which is why I’m grateful I grew up in New York.
 I spend as much time in New York as possible.
-I’m often fanning over Kid Cudi, because he’s from Cleveland, and I have ten fold respect for the idea of coming from somewhere that isn't LA or New York, or any of these centres of industry, and launching your career, it seems like an incredible mountain to climb.
+I’m often fanning over Kid Cudi, because he’s from Cleveland, and I have tenfold respect for the idea of coming from somewhere that isn't LA or New York, or any of these centers of industry, and launching your career, it seems like an incredible mountain to climb.

 H: Sometimes on TV shows you can seem really nervous, but on screen you’re an extremely confident actor.
 Do you find it easier to play someone else rather than being yourself?

 T: Oh that’s a great question.
 I think poison for young people publicly, in social settings or in life in general, is self-assumption, and I think that’s what makes me nervous on talk shows.
 I’m new to all of this, so I put myself in the audiences’ shoes and imagine them seeing this young unrecognizable guy trying to talk about movies seriously and blinking at that.

 H: Do you feel pressure to be political in this day and age?